apecloud/kubeblocks/docs/user_docs/kubeblocks-for-pulsar/cluster-management/create-pulsar-cluster-on-kubeblocks.md

 ## Create Pulsar cluster

 1. Create a Pulsar cluster in basic mode.
 For other cluster modes, check out the examples provided in [the GitHub repository](https://github.com/apecloud/kubeblocks-addons/tree/main/examples/pulsar).
+If you only have one node for deploying a Pulsar Cluster, configure the cluster affinity by setting `spec.schedulingPolicy` or `spec.componentSpecs.schedulingPolicy`.
+For details, you can refer to the [API docs](https://kubeblocks.io/docs/preview/developer_docs/api-reference/cluster#apps.kubeblocks.io/v1.SchedulingPolicy).
+But for a production environment, it is not recommended to deploy all replicas on one node, which may decrease the cluster availability.

    ```yaml
    cat <<EOF | kubectl apply -f -